Join Sara Khong, a cookbook writer, born and bred in Kuala Lumpur, for a home-style cooking class and dining experience at her family home.

 There are hundreds of kuih in Malaysia.
 I have collected a cookbook with 80 of them.
 Unfortunately, most Malaysians only tried a handful as these cakes and snacks are slowly forgotten.

 In the olden days, family and friends visit each other without notice.
 And guests will be serve kuih as people used to cook daily and always have some food at home.

 Join us to learn how to make these popular local delicacies at our home!

 - 9:00 am: Meet at my home.
 Enjoy a glass of flower tea & appetiser from our organic garden

 - 9:15 am: Garden tour

 - 12:30 pm: Eat with a local family

 Note: Market tour (at an additional price) starts at 8 am

-Afternoon class at 2 pm and a discount is available with minimum of 3 people.
+Afternoon class at 2 pm with a minimum of 3 people.

 WHERE WE WILL MEET